Osmayda/Healthcare-Stroke-Prediction-Classification/README.md

 - Recall: 69%

 # **Summary**
 - The best model is the Tuned Random Forest.
 The Tuned Random Forest model is 73% accurate and has the highest recall percentage.
 The model can accurately predict strokes 80% of the time.
 The models also have the lowest false negatives.
 This means patients who are likely to have a stroke were not advised of the likelihood of a stroke when they should have been alerted.
-So reducing false negatives is the best thing to do for this business problem.
+Reducing false negatives so the model accurately predicts strokes is the objection and what is best for this problem.

 # **Recommendation**
-- The best model overall is PCA with an accuracy of 93%.
+- The best model overall in predicting strokes is the Tuned Random Forest and I recommend this model for this business problem.